Damar Hamlin says he's 'great' physically but 'working through things' emotionally – KION546

 Medical officials said Hamlin went into cardiac arrest, meaning his heart abruptly stopped beating.
 The cause of the cardiac arrest has not been determined.

-“Every morning, every night I take 10 deep breathes to myself and it puts everything in perspective for me.
+“Every morning, every night I take 10 deep breaths to myself and it puts everything in perspective for me.
 I’m doing great,” Hamlin said in a Good Morning America interview aired on Monday.

 “I’m still working through things, I’m still trying to process all the emotions and the trauma that comes from dealing with a situation like that and not really having people around — no one in my immediate circle who has dealt with something like that.”